 # 1 – If You Know What I Mean

 Every great musical artist has that one moment in their career where they compose a song of such brilliance that stands out among all their other great accomplishments.
-These are artist that have succeeded time and time again of releasing many great songs that enjoy both commercial and critical success.
-However, there is always that one song that cause everyone to stand back including the artist themselves and say wow!
+These are artists that have succeeded time and time again in releasing many great songs that enjoy both commercial and critical success.
+However, there is always that one song that causes everyone to stand back including the artist themselves, and say wow!
 Bruce Springsteen did it with “Born To Run,” Prince with “Purple Rain,” Queen with “Bohemian Rhapsody,” Elton John with “Tiny Dancer,” the list goes on for all the great ones.
-For Neil Diamond it was his masterpiece of a song, “If You Know What I Mean.”
+For Neil Diamond, it was his masterpiece of a song, “If You Know What I Mean.”

 Neil Diamond’s “If You Know What I Mean,” is a composition of flawless beauty.
 The song’s grandiose lyrics are wrapped in a melody that presents listeners with a cinematic story that easily embraces you on the very first listen.
-Neil Diamond’s ability to write a strong verse that leads into and even more dynamic chous shines greater on“If You Know What I Mean,” than any other song he has ever written.
+Neil Diamond’s ability to write a strong verse that leads into an even more dynamic chorus shines greater on “If You Know What I Mean,” than on any other song he has ever written.

 More Great Neil Diamond Songs

 We know there are so many great Neil Diamond songs that did not make this list that deserve to be mentioned.
-So here’s the ones that we wish we could have included.
+So here are the ones that we wish we could have included.
 These Neil Diamond songs are listed in chronological order.